 1. Who is Yoshihito Nishioka?

-2. What are Nishioka’s biggest career achievements?
+2. What are Yoshihito Nishioka’s ATP titles?

-3. What is Nishioka’s playing style?
+4. What is Yoshihito Nishioka’s playing style?

-6. Has Nishioka suffered any major injuries?
+9. Has Yoshihito Nishioka had any major injuries?